 - 3. Click the drop-down arrow in the first text box and click Join attributes from a table. - 4.
-Click the drop-down arrow in the next text box, scroll down, and click TRACT\ID as the field in the layer to base the join on.
+Click the drop-down arrow in the next text box, scroll down, and click TRACT_ID as the field in the layer to base the join on.

-- 5. Click the drop-down arrow in the next text box and click tract\pop as the table to join to the layer. - 6.
-In the next text box, click TRACT\ID as the field in the table to base the join on. - 7.
+- 5. Click the drop-down arrow in the next text box and click tract pop as the table to join to the layer. - 6.
+In the next text box, click TRACT_ID as the field in the table to base the join on. - 7.
+Click the option for Keep all records, so all records will be shown in the table. - 8.
 Click OK to join the table to the layer.
 Click Yes if you are prompted to create an index.